radical-collaboration/facts/README.md

 conda install numpy scipy netCDF4 pyyaml matplotlib h5py yq
 ```

-In addition, you will need to have all the associated module data tgz files in your [module-data](module-data) directory.
+In addition, you will need to have all the associated module data tgz files in your [modules-data](modules-data) directory.